antrea-io/antrea/docs/multicluster/antctl.md

 ## antctl mc destroy

 `antctl mc destroy` command can destroy an Antrea Multi-cluster ClusterSet in a leader cluster.
-It will delete the ClusterSet and ClusterClaims and other resources created by antctl for the leader cluster.
+It will delete the ClusterSet and other resources created by antctl for the leader cluster.

 ```bash
 antctl mc destroy --clusterset=CLUSTERSET_ID --namespace NAMESPACE